kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

     x_p = h(z_p)
 \end{equation}

 In Equation \eqref{eq:zgrid}, $\Omega_p$ represents the receptive field over which the weighted sum is calculated.
 This is shown for the case of a two-dimensional grid in [Figure 1](#fig:neuralgrid) with a receptive field size (i.e. kernel size) of 3 and stride 1.
-As can be seen in [Figure 1](#fig:neuralgrid), the weighted sum is computed over three grid cells each.
+As [Figure 1](#fig:neuralgrid) shows, the weighted sum is computed over three grid cells each.
 For a three-dimensional grid, the receptive field would be of size $k \times k$.
 It is also interesting to note, that due to the neural grid's architecture and the associated processing scheme, there are the same number of biases as there are weights.

 Weights within the grid are shared by several neurons due to overlapping receptive fields.
 Thus, as [Figure 1](#fig:neuralgrid) shows, each weight within the grid contributes to three neurons in the consecutive layer.
 This must also be taken into account in the gradient computation insofar as the error signals for the respective weights must be accumulated.
 Fortunately, however, PyTorch's autograd engine takes care of this for us.

 #### Formulating Grid Processes with Unfolding Operations

 There is no out-of-box functionality within the PyTorch library that can perform the processes inside the grid as described above.
 One possibility would be to create the individual grid cells as a tensor and iterate over the grid with two for-loops.
 However, this would be incredibly slow (see comparison further below).
 Luckily, the mapping within the grid can also be represented as a special kind of vector-matrix multiplication, where the matrix is a sparse matrix with shared weights.
-This allows us to use PyTorch's blazingly fast unfolding operations which results in a massive speedup compared to a naive loop-based implementation.
+This allows us to use PyTorch's blazingly fast unfolding operations which results in a massive speedup compared to a simple loop-based implementation.

-The following examples show how the mapping between two consecutive grid layers can be formulated using the unfolding operation for the case of a two- and three-dimensional grid.
+The following examples show how the mapping between two consecutive grid layers are formulated using the unfolding operation for the case of a two- and three-dimensional grid.

 #### Unfolding Layers in a Two-Dimensional Neural Grid